 I then tested how easily it rolled away.
 The new AFC valve on this SIM is clearly marked so you know which position to have it in for both inflation and deflation purposes.
 Deflation was easy and quick compared to some other SIMs, even though I suffer from arthritis in my hands I managed this fine.

-Overall I was impresses with this SIM and couldn’t wait to try it out.
+Overall I was impressed with this SIM and couldn’t wait to try it out.

 The New AFC Valve